red-hat-data-services/rhods-operator/docs/install/distributed-tracing/write-up/RHAISTRAT-1198-installation-procedure.md

 ### Step 5 — Deploy the OpenTelemetry Collector

-The collector must be deployed **after** Tempo is ready, otherwise its gRPC connection to Tempo will fail and traces will be silently dropped.
+The collector must be deployed **after** Tempo is ready, otherwise its gRPC connection to Tempo fails and traces are silently dropped.

 Create the `OpenTelemetryCollector` instance: